luis-sousa-pinto/bindplane-op/docs/www/prerequisites.md

 - CLI and Web Interfaces

-While BindPlane's observed network throughput is very low (less than 1mbps at 2,000 agents), it is recomended to use a low latency network.
+While BindPlane's observed network throughput is very low (less than 1mbps at 2,000 agents), it is recommended to use a low latency network.
 Generally this means a modern network interface supporting 1gpbs or greater speeds.